Documentation

 Use Quick call when you need to dial a number directly without opening a saved customer first.

 Quick call lets staff dial a number directly when calling is configured.
+Use the dial pad or your keyboard to enter the number.

 1. Click the phone icon